 For several years afterwards I made replica Mandalorian Helmet kits and accessories in resin and cold cast aluminium to order and shipped them across the world.

-I’ve currently suspended production on these as costuming is not my focus.
+I’ve currently suspended production on these.
 But because I know they’re full of useful tips, I’m keeping the following pages live for folks who need help and advice on the assembly of and painting techniques for Mandalorian helmets:

 Following my completion of my Stormtrooper costume, I bought myself a very cheap 3D printer kit, upgraded it to stop it from being a fire hazard and then learned the various ins-and-outs of 3D printing (which resulted in me custom building a static, replica Sith Probe Droid based on the ones from the Phantom Menace).
 My wife, had suggested flippantly that I make her an r/c MSE Droid to run around during our charity troops, so I took on the challenge.
 Aside from wiring some LEDs for the Mandalorian costumes, this was to be my first electronics project proper.